Emergence of long-range force laws from classical particle exchange: Model

 \subsection{Full simulation}

 The full simulation consists of integrating the Newtonian equations of motion for free particles moving at constant speeds and monitoring for a ``collision'' at which point each massive particle is given a boost in speed $\delta v = 2mc/M\,$ and the mediating particles are reflected with equal momenta in the opposite directions.
-Letting $x^{(1)}\,$ ($x^{(2)}$) denote the position of the right-moving (left-moving) particle and $v^{(1)}\,$ ($v^{(2)}$) its velocity, we consider the following initial conditions:
+Letting $x^{(1)}\,$ ($x^{(2)}$) denote the position of the right-moving (left-moving) particle and $v^{(1)}\,$ ($v^{(2)}$) its velocity, we take the initial separation between the particles to be $r_{0}$.
+The corresponding initial conditions are

-The mediating particles are initially located at the origin and begin moving in opposite directions toward the massive particles at $t = 0\,$ with speed $c$.
+The mediating particles are initially located at the origin and begin moving in opposite directions toward the massive particles at $t = 0$, each with speed $c$.
 Letting the positions of the mediating particles be given by $X^{(i)}\,$ for $i=1,2$, it is an instructive exercise to numerically integrate the equations of motion

 with $V^{(1)} = +c\,$ and $V^{(2)} = -c\,$ at $t=0$.
 To monitor for collisions, at each time step $\Delta t\,$ we check for the following condition:

 indicating that the mediating particle nearest the $i^{\mbox{ th}}\,$ particle has come within a small distance $\epsilon\,$ of the massive particle's location.
 When this occurs, we make the following adjustment to the equations of motion: